laggykiller/sticker-convert/README.md

                         Set minimum height.
   --res-h-max RES_H_MAX
                         Set maximum height.
+  --res-power RES_POWER
+                        Between -1 and positive infinity.
+                        Power lower = More importance of the parameter, try harder to keep higher and not sacrifice.
   --quality-min QUALITY_MIN
                         Set minimum quality.
   --quality-max QUALITY_MAX
                         Set maximum quality.
+  --quality-power QUALITY_POWER
+                        Between -1 and positive infinity.
+Power lower = More importance of the parameter, try harder to keep higher and not sacrifice.
   --color-min COLOR_MIN
                         Set minimum number of colors (For converting to apng and apng only).
   --color-max COLOR_MAX
                         Set maximum number of colors (For converting to apng and apng only).
+  --color-power COLOR_POWER
+                        Between -1 and positive infinity.
+Power lower = More importance of the parameter, try harder to keep higher and not sacrifice.
   --duration-min DURATION_MIN
                         Set minimum output duration in miliseconds.
   --duration-max DURATION_MAX